Brophy College Preparatory: Academics

 Brophy Prep is the only Jesuit high school in Arizona.
 Its curriculum relies on a combination of liberal arts principles and Roman Catholic theology.
 Honors and advanced placement sections exist in each of the curricular disciplines, including 33 advanced placement classes.
-Students formerly were allowed to take classes at Xavier College Preparatory, a Catholic girls' college preparatory school adjacent to Brophy.
+Students formerly were allowed to take classes at Xavier College Preparatory, a Catholic girls' college preparatory school adjacent to Brophy, until Brophy's change to block scheduling prevented the schools from being on the same schedule.
 Students may also partake in a dual enrollment program through Rio Salado College to receive college credit for classes they are already taking.

-All students are required to take "Introduction to Innovative Technologies" course their first year.
+Brophy offers a variety of technology-based classes for first year students like the "Introduction to Innovative Technologies".
 The course serves as an introduction to the "maker" mentality of imagining, building and creatively solving problems by exposing students to CAD design fundamentals, coding and circuitry.
 The course uses examples from organizations such as Not Impossible LABS, founded by Brophy alumnus Mick Ebeling.

 Brophy was one of the first schools in the country to implement the AP Capstone diploma program, two yearlong AP courses offered by College Board to develop students’ skills in research, analysis, evidence-based arguments, collaboration, writing, and presenting.
 Students who complete the two-year program can earn one of two different AP Capstone awards, which are valued by colleges across the United States and around the world.

 Admission is regarded as selective and is based on academic record, entrance examination, essays, teacher recommendations, and a required interview.
 For the 2022–2023 academic year, Brophy's annual tuition was US$17,500.
 Need-based financial aid was available for those who qualified.